exercism/clojure/exercises/practice/strain/.docs/instructions.md

 Note that the union of keep and discard is all the elements.

-The functions may be called `keep` and `discard`, or they may need different names in order to not clash with existing functions or concepts in your language.
+The functions may be called `retain` and `discard`, or they may need different names in order to not clash with existing functions or concepts in your language.